argoproj/argo-workflows/sdks/java/client/docs/ArtifactServiceApi.md

 <a name="artifactServiceGetInputArtifactByUID"></a>
 # **artifactServiceGetInputArtifactByUID**
-> File artifactServiceGetInputArtifactByUID(namespace, uid, nodeId, artifactName)
+> artifactServiceGetInputArtifactByUID(namespace, uid, podName, artifactName)

 Get an input artifact by UID.